 Early Arrival Programs

-Early Arrival Programs (EAP) are a great way to get comfortable with Saint Joseph's University, Philadelphia and your fellow classmates in the days before all of the students move in.
-The benefits of these programs include moving to your own room, learning how to navigate campus and having a sense of belonging on the first day of classes.
+Early Arrival Programs (EAP) are a great way to get comfortable with Saint Joseph's University, Philadelphia, and your fellow classmates in the days before the fall semester begins.
+The benefits of these programs include moving into your own room a few days early (if a residential student), learning how to navigate campus, and making friends before the first day of classes.

 The Biology Experience Aimed at Growth, Learning and Excellence (B.E.A.G.L.E.) program is a four-day intensive for incoming freshman biology, chemical biology and environmental science majors at Saint Joseph’s.
 This intensive program is designed to help students make the transition to college-level academics, develop effective study skills, understand the pace and rigor of college-level science courses and meet current faculty and upper-class students.
 Members of this program will also have the option to live in the Science Residential Learning Community.

 For more information, please contact Shaan Bhatt, Ph.D., at email@example.com.

 The Philadelphia Service Immersion Program (PSIP) is a four-day optional early move-in experience.
 Students in this program participate in community service, visit historic and cultural destinations in the Philadelphia area and reflect on their purpose while expanding their horizons through intellectual discovery and urban exploration.

 For more information, please email firstname.lastname@example.org.

 Running Start is a transitional program that utilizes workshops, seminars and activities to support traditionally underrepresented students' acclimation to college.
 This group may include students of color, first-generation college students or those that come from diverse socioeconomic backgrounds.
 Running Start provides support and programming throughout the academic year.